atenagm1375/webapp-arch/README.md

 **almost** similar to the section [The Big Picture](#the-big-picture) (We suggest rereading that section).

-For more investigation, put the web browser and the terminal window containing Django's development server side by side.
+For more investigation, put the web browser and the terminal window, containing Django's development server, side by side.
 Refresh the web page in the browser.
-You can see that whenever you refresh the page, two lines is printed in the terminal window:
+You can see that whenever you refresh the page, two lines are printed in the terminal window:

     Not Found: /